 Out-of-state health care practitioners providing telemedicine services to patients in Minnesota, and contiguous counties, are required to apply for authorization prior to the service being provided — physicians have the option of applying for a telemedicine permit, or full license to practice in Minnesota.

-On May 19, 2015, Minnesota enacted legislature allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.
+On May 19, 2015, Minnesota enacted legislation allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.

 Qualified medical marijuana patients please be advised that for the purposes of using medical marijuana telemedicine services online, in Minnesota: